18F/handbook/_pages/welcome-to-18f/classes/benefits.md

 ### Sick leave

 All federal employees, no matter how long they have worked, accrue four hours of sick leave per pay period.
-There is no maximum amount of sick leave you can accrue, and if you&rsquo;ve transferred to 18F from another federal agency, your accrued sick leave will transfer with you.
+There is no maximum amount of sick leave you can accrue, and if you&rsquo;ve transferred to TTS from another federal agency, your accrued sick leave will transfer with you.
 (It may take between two and four pay periods before Employee Express will display your accrued sick leave.)
 More information is available on [OPM&rsquo;s Pay and Leave website](https://www.opm.gov/policy-data-oversight/pay-leave/leave-administration/fact-sheets/annual-leave/).

 ### Parental leave